-The Great Barrier Reef protects habitats and shelter for many species, including humans.
-Its structure protects the eastern coastline from the damaging effects of wave action and tropical storms.
+The Great Barrier Reef provides habitat and shelter for many species, including humans.
+Its structure protects the east-Australian coastline from powerful waves and tropical storms.

 Our reef houses and feeds countless fish that humans eat.
 Without it, thousands of communities around the world would suffer from famine and malnutrition.

 The Reef is a barometer for the well-being of the whole planet.
-It is the first to suffer from the devastating effects of climate change and is a true indicator of the current state of the world.
-Protecting the reef needs to be our priority.
+It is one of the first major ecosystems to suffer from the devastating effects of climate change and is a true indicator of the current state of the world.
+Protecting the Reef needs to be our priority.

 - Coral reefs support25% of all marine life

 - The corals of the Great Barrier Reef are between20,000 and 120,000 years old

 Unite for the reef.